camunda/camunda-docs/docs/components/connectors/connector-types.md

 Protocol Connectors can serve as either inbound or outbound Connectors, supporting a variety of technical protocols.
 These connectors are highly generic, designed to provide a flexible and customizable means of integrating with external systems and services.

 Protocol Connectors can be customized to meet the needs of specific use cases using [element templates](/components/modeler/desktop-modeler/element-templates/about-templates.md), with no additional coding or deployment required.
-Examples of protocol Connectors include HTTP REST, SOAP, GraphQL, as well as message queue connectors.
+Examples of protocol Connectors include HTTP REST, GraphQL, as well as message queue connectors.

 ## Next steps